Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 5. No more than two employees of the same employer may serve on the PLC.

+6. A member of the PLC may be removed from the PLC by a special resolution of the membership.

 ## 5. Meetings of the Project Leadership Committee

 1. A meeting of the PLC may be called by any two of its members with at least three weeks notice, unless all PLC members agree to a shorter notice period.